-- 1) WASCAL CC & ALU Complex, which had been in use since 2014, was built on land that costs six million, seven hundred and twenty-six thousand, seventy-one naira, five kobo (₹6,726,071.05), an equivalent of thirty-one thousand, seven hundred and eighty-seven euros seventy cent (€31,787.70).
+- 1) The land that houses the WASCAL CC & ALU Complex, which had been in use since 2014 costs six million, seven hundred and twenty-six thousand, seventy-one naira, five kobo (₹6,726,071.05), an equivalent of thirty-one thousand, seven hundred and eighty-seven euros seventy cent (€31,787.70).
 Additionally, the primary supply of electricity to this complex is paid for by the University.
-This amount is estimated at one million, seven hundred and fifty-three thousand, nine hundred and twenty-six naira, eighty-four kobo (₹1,753,926.84), an equivalent of four thousand, three hundred and eighty-four euros, eighty-two cent. (€4,384.82) from October 2012 to February 2018. - 2) The University deployed four security personnel to WASCAL CC & ALU Complex on shift basis from inception till to date.
-Their salaries are being paid fully by the University and this amounts to seven million, seven hundred and thirty-three thousand, eight hundred and eight naira (No7,733,808.00), an equivalent of nineteen thousand, three hundred and thirty-four euros fifty-two cent (€19,334.52). - 3) The University provided some furniture for the students' accommodation and WASCAL Office Complex and some of these are still in use.
+This amount is estimated at one million, seven hundred and fifty-three thousand, nine hundred and twenty-six naira, eighty-four kobo (₹1,753,926.84), an equivalent of four thousand, three hundred and eighty-four euros, eighty-two cent. (€4,384.82) from October 2012 to February 2018.
+WASCAL CCALU fuels the generator that provides an alternative source of electricity. - 2) The University deployed four security personnel to WASCAL CC & ALU Complex on shift basis from inception till to date.
+Their salaries are being paid fully by the University and this amounts to seven million, seven hundred and thirty-three thousand, eight hundred and eight naira (₹7,733,808.00), an equivalent of nineteen thousand, three hundred and thirty-four euros fifty-two cent (€19,334.52). - 3) The University provided some furniture for the students' accommodation and WASCAL Office Complex and some of these are still in use.
 Consequently, this investment by the University amounted to two million, one hundred and sixty-three thousand naira only (No2,163,000.00) an equivalent of ten thousand, seven hundred and eighty-seven euros, ninety-seven cents (€10,787.97).
 Most of these have been in use since October 2012.
 These constitute the in-kind contributions to the tune of approximately sixty seven thousand euros (€67,000.00).
 Additionally, the University charged WASCAL highly subsidized school fees of five thousand, seven hundred and fourteen euros and ninety one cents (€5,714.91) for all ten Batch C students.
 This amount is approximately 29% of the amount budgeted for this sub-head in the spirit of collaboration with WASCAL, with the intention that the balance be utilized in shoring up underfunded items in the budget.

-4.2 CONTRIBUTIONS FROM THE SPONSOR (FEDERAL MINISTRY OF EDUCATION AND RESEARCH, BMBF) THROUGH WASCAL
+4.3 CONTRIBUTIONS FROM THE SPONSOR (FEDERAL MINISTRY OF EDUCATION AND RESEARCH, BMBF) THROUGH WASCAL

-Funds from the Federal Ministry of Education and Research (BMBF), Germany through WASCAL in Accra, Ghana has provided funds amounting to eight hundred and forty eight thousand, two hundred and four euros and twenty one cents (€848,204.21), which was used in running the programme from October 2012 to February 2019.
+Funds from the Federal Ministry of Education and Research (BMBF), Germany through WASCAL in Accra, Ghana has provided funds amounting to eight hundred and forty eight thousand, two hundred and four euros and twenty one cents (\coloredge{484,204.21}), which was used in running the programme from October 2012 to February 2019.
 This amount covered infrastructure/building; students' tuition, language courses, stipend and research grant; staff and faculty honoraria, travel and incentives; internet access, books and journals; teaching aid, office and laboratory equipment; advisory board meetings, two (2) vehicles and operational funds.